bynect/algorithm-w/README.md

 # Algorithm W implementation

-The implementation is based on the paper [Algorithm W Step by Step][algo-w], with the addition of n-tuples, custom operators, and n-arguments functions.
+The implementation is based on the paper [Algorithm W Step by Step][algo-w], with the addition of n-tuples, custom operators and if expressions.

 ## Grammar